Google Special Syntaxes

 Eg: google -site:google.com

 This is particularly useful for ego searches.
-You can find out all those sites which mention your name expect your site.
+You can find out all those sites which mention your name except your site.

 Eg: bill gates -site:microsoft.com -site:wikipedia.org